 ASU 2014-09, Revenue - Revenue from Contracts with Customers.
 In May 2014, the FASB issued a new accounting standard that requires recognition of revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which we expect to be entitled in exchange for those goods or services.
 The FASB has also issued several updates to ASU 2014-09.
 The new standard supersedes U.S. GAAP guidance on revenue recognition and requires the use of more estimates and judgments than the present standards.
 It also requires additional disclosures.
-We plan to adopt the new revenue guidance effective January 1, 2017 and do not expect a material impact to our financial statements or disclosures.
+We plan to adopt the new revenue guidance effective January 1, 2017 by recognizing the cumulative effect of initially applying the new standard as an adjustment to the opening balance of equity.
+We do not expect a material impact to our financial statements or disclosures.